On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Experimental Setup

+\textbf{Task.} In our study, we focus on two widely studied tasks including fake news detection and program classification.
+We provide a simple example to understand these two tasks, as depicted in Figure~\ref{fig:examples_NLP_PL}.
+The proliferation of fake news on the internet presents a pressing social concern.
+To address this issue, researchers generally conceptualize Twitter users and news articles as nodes within a social network graph, with (re)tweeting actions represented as edges.
+Positioned at the intersection of graph learning and NLP, GNNs are applied to propagate text embeddings of nodes and aggregate them for binary classification (i.e., Fake or True)~\cite{dou2021user}.

+Since the problem classification task is relatively new in the PL field, we also use one example to better explain it.
+When provided with a series of problems accompanied by detailed descriptions and their corresponding candidate source code, trained models can effectively identify the problem that the program solves.
+Moreover, representing the program as a graph allows for capturing semantic content~\cite{allamanis2018survey,dong2024effectiveness}.
+Therefore, GNNs can be applied to learn the graph information of programs.
+Program classification task involves servers that automatically estimate the functionality of programs, which is crucial for software reuse~\cite{puri2021codenet}.

 \textbf{Dataset.} We conduct our study on both traditional NLP and PL tasks.
-For the NLP, we consider the famous task User Preference-aware Fake News Detection(UPFD) \cite{dou2021user}, which is a text-level text binary classification problem.
-For the PL, we consider function level problem multi-classification task provided by Project\_CodeNet \cite{puri2021codenet}.
+For NLP, we consider User Preference-aware Fake News Detection (UPFD)~\cite{dou2021user}, which is a text-level binary classification problem.
+For PL, we consider function-level problem multi-classification task provided by Project\_CodeNet~\cite{puri2021codenet}.
 Two popular programming languages, Java and Python, are included in our study.